-We’ve been searching for the best hiking underwear for women for years, and finally have a chance to write about it and share our thoughts with fellow hikers.
-For this article, we tested eight women’s hiking underwear options, including top brands like Smartwool, Icebreaker, Paradis, and BRANWYN, over several weeks of varied outdoor activity.
+For this article, we tested 11 women’s hiking underwear options, including top brands like Smartwool, Icebreaker, Paradis, and BRANWYN, over several weeks of varied outdoor activities.

 And for more info, check out some of our other popular gear guides: